Rgeral/SnowCrash/level00/README.md

 With this, I found two files that provided some kind of password: 'cdiiddwpgswtgy.'
 However, this password didn't seem to work to advance to the next level, so I started looking into how to decrypt it.

 I passed this password to ChatGPT, which mentioned a letter substitution (Cesar).
-I then visited a website that allowed decryption using this method, and I found the following result: 'notohardhere.'
+I then visited a website that allowed decryption using this method, and I found the following result: 'nottohardhere.'
 That's the password!